reese-lee/fibonacci-java-otel/README.md

-# SKO OTel Session
+# Sample OpenTelemetry Tutorial

-This repo holds the Java app being used for the OpenTelemetry session for SKO '22.
-It has been instrumented with OpenTelemetry.
+This repository contains a simple Java application to calculate the nth number (between 1-90) in the Fibonacci sequence.

-All that is required for you to run the app is Docker.
+The application in this exercise has been instrumented with OpenTelemetry.
+Follow the instructions below to run the app using Docker and view the data in New Relic One.

 ### To run the app: